Chart Color Schemes

 Population

-Chittering's population is approximately 7,381 as of November 2025.
-This figure represents an increase of 1,451 people, a rise of 24.5% since the 2021 Census which reported a population of 5,930.
-The growth was inferred from ABS's estimated resident population of 6,754 in June 2024 and an additional 284 validated new addresses since the Census date.
-This results in a population density ratio of 6.1 persons per square kilometer.
-Chittering's growth rate exceeded both the national average (8.9%) and its SA4 region during this period, indicating it as a growth leader.
-Interstate migration contributed approximately 75.1% of overall population gains recently, with all drivers including natural growth and overseas migration being positive factors.
+Chittering's population was approximately 7,381 as of November 2025.
+This figure shows an increase of 1,451 people from the 2021 Census, which recorded a population of 5,930.
+The growth is inferred from ABS data: an estimated resident population of 6,754 in June 2024 and 284 new addresses since the Census date.
+This results in a density ratio of 6.1 persons per square kilometer.
+Chittering's growth rate of 24.5% since the 2021 census surpassed the national average of 8.9%.
+Interstate migration contributed approximately 75.1% to this growth, though all factors were positive.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends project an above median population growth for national non-metropolitan areas.
-By 2041, Chittering is expected to expand by 1,161 persons, recording a total gain of 7.2% over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch employs ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future demographic trends project above median growth for regional areas, with Chittering expected to grow by 1,161 persons to 2041, reflecting a 7.2% increase over the 17-year period.

 Frequently Asked Questions - Population